 Funnel Extra Money to Savings

-Although it might not be the most fun way use extra money, the smart way to compensate for a shortfall in savings is to funnel all extra funds to your savings.
-Any cash gifts, pay raises, tax refunds, bonuses or other windfalls of money that you choose to save will help increase your bottom line when it comes time to tap your savings, be it for retirement or an emergency.
+Although it might not be the most fun use of extra money, the smart way to compensate for a shortfall in savings is to funnel all extra funds to your savings.
+Any cash gifts, pay raises, tax refunds, bonuses or other windfalls of money that you choose to save will help increase your bottom line.
+And that will be an advantage when it comes time to tap your savings, be it for retirement or an emergency.

 Claim the Saver’s Credit